rodneyshupe/Cookbook/Recipes/Sides/HoneyGlazedRoastedSweetPotatoes.rst

 -----------

 - 2 pounds sweet potatoes
+- 1-2 limes, juiced
+- 1 tablespoon ginger, minced
+- 4 tablespoons honey
-- 2 tablespoon butter
+- 2 tablespoons butter
 - sea salt
 - fresh cracked pepper
-- 2 tablespoon flat leaf parsley, chopped
+- 2 tablespoons flat leaf parsley, chopped
-- 4 tablespoon honey
-- 1-2 lime, juiced
-- 1 tablespoon ginger, minced

 Directions
 ----------

 1. Preheat oven to 375F.
-Place sweet potatoes on a baking sheet.
-Cook until fork tender.
-Split the potatoes with a knife and remove the "meat".
-Place the meat in a bowl.
-Add lime juice, ginger, honey, butter, and seasoning, blend.
+Place sweet potatoes on a baking sheet and cook until fork tender.
+Split the potatoes with a knife and remove the "meat"; place it in a bowl.
+Add lime juice, ginger, honey, butter, and seasoning, then blend.
-2. Place in the oven for 10 minutes.
+2. Return to the oven for 10 minutes.
 Garnish with chopped parsley.